MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 However, since the `createUser()` function is asynchronous, we don't wait for the function to finish processing the creation of the Genesys Cloud user.
 Instead, we return a JavaScript `Promise` from the `createUser()` function and push it into an array called `resultPromises`.

-There is a second event that is emitted from our csv parser.
-While the `data` event is emitted when the cvs parser parses a single user record, the csv parser will emit an `end` event when all of the records in the CSV file have been processed.
-This `end` event is where we are assign users to a group, assign them a role and create a webRTC phone for them.
+While the `data` event is emitted when the cvs parser parses a single user record, the csv parser will also emit an `end` event when all of the records in the CSV file have been processed.
+This `end` event is where we going to invoke the logic that will assign users to a group, assign them a role and create a webRTC phone for them.

 ```javascript
 .on('end', async () => {